dreger/audaciousfox.net/_posts/briefings/2016-02-08-letterpress-solebon.md

 date: 2016-02-08 12:45
 ---

-In non-Firewatch related news, it appears that Letterpress, a critically-acclaimed iOS word game from Loren Brichter's Atebits, is now under the ownership of [Solebon LLC].
+In non-_Firewatch_ related news, it appears that Letterpress, a critically-acclaimed iOS word game from Loren Brichter's Atebits, is now under the ownership of [Solebon LLC].

 Letterpress, [which got updated to version 1.6 today][letterpress ios], now lists Solebon LLC as the seller, and the [official Letterpress website][letterpress] has been updated to reflect this change in ownership: